The castle of Gyzi in Mykonos lies on a hill above the village of Ano Mera, in the center of Mykonos island.

-The Gyzi Castle of Mykonos Cyclades: The castle of Gyzi lies on a hill above the village of Ano Mera, in the center of Mykonos island.
-It dates from the 13th century and only some ruins of it remain today.
-It was built during the rule of the Gyzi family, a noble Venetian family that was ruling the Cyclades in the Medieval times, to protect the island from pirates and enemy attacks.
+It was built during the rule of the Gyzi family, a noble Venetian family ruling the Cyclades in the Medieval times, to protect the island from pirates and enemy attacks.

-This area also hosts the ruins of the ancient city of Mykonos and you will find remains of a prehistoric market, an ancient cemetery and some ruins of an even older wall fortification.
-Near Gizi Castle, you will find the church of the Holy Saviour, dating from the 18th century.
-This hill gives an awesome view to the northern side of the island.
+The area also hosts the ruins of the ancient city of Mykonos.
+You will encounter remains of a prehistoric market, an ancient cemetery, and some ruins of an even older wall fortification.
+Near Gyzi Castle, you will see the church of the Holy Saviour, dating from the 18th century.
+That hill gives an enchanting view of the northern side of the island.

-Car rental: Τhere’s the option of renting a car in Mykonos with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Gyzi Castle and many other places of interest in Mykonos at their own pace.
+Car rental: There’s the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover Gyzi Castle and many other places of interest at their own pace.

-Public transfers: Close to Ano Mera village lies the Gyzi Castle (15-minute walk).
+Public transfers: Close to Ano Mera village lies the Gyzi Castle (a 15-minute walk).
 Note that there are two central bus stations in Mykonos town: Fabrika and Old Port.
-There are several buses from Fabrika to Ano Mera during the day.
-Consider that time schedules might change according to the season.
+Several buses depart from Fabrika to Ano Mera during the day.
+Itineraries might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.